Welcome to PEDRA

 First, everything is on one screen using three panels.

-1) The Main Graph panel contains a ribbon menu and a graph of fit results with options to choose axis, a) Ratio (Zimag/Zreal), SpecView (Gaussian line graph), b) Bode plot, either Zreal, Zimag or Zmag, Phase Angle.
+1) The Main Graph is a Bode presentation of the fit to the impedance ratio (Zimag/Zreal) and a choice of three other y-axis: a) SpecView (Gaussian line graph), b) Bode Zreal, Zimag, and c) Bode Zmag, Phase Angle.

 2) The Information Panel contains all fitting controls and fit results (parameters, parameter error, response influence and time constant).

-• Series Capacitance - Implimented incorrectly; should be in parallel with EECM rather than in series.
+• Series Capacitance - Implimented incorrectly; should be in parallel with EECM, it is external, within the instrument leads between WE and CE.

 PEDRA does not replace traditional model-choice impedance software, but operates in concert with it.
 Fundamentally, PEDRA identifies the number and types of dielectric responses present in the data.
 This information is can be sufficient to correlate physical characteristics to in-service behavior.
-However, the information from PEDRA can also be used to assist in choosing an appropriate equivalent circuit model in other EIS software.
+However, the information from PEDRA can also be used to assist in choosing an appropriate equivalent circuit models, ECMs, used in other EIS software.